abhisheksingh-17/Career-Form-Page/README.md

  - Admin Panel: Create an admin panel for reviewing and managing job applications submitted through the form.
 Admins can approve or reject applications.

-  -Email Notifications: Implement email notifications to notify applicants when their applications are received and to notify admins when new applications are submitted.
+ - Email Notifications: Implement email notifications to notify applicants when their applications are received and to notify admins when new applications are submitted.

  - Database Optimization: Optimize the database schema and queries for better performance, especially if the application is expected to handle a large volume of data.